wp-plugins/contact-form-7-campaign-monitor-extension/readme.txt

 = Requirements =

-1. Self hosted WordPress.org installation (3.9 or higher)
+1. Self hosted WordPress.org installation (4.0 or higher)
 2. Contact Form 7 (4.2 or higher)
 3. Campaign Monitor account

 = Leave a Comment or a Review =

-If this plugin is useful to you, please leave a review here: [Campaign Monitor Extension Review Page](https://wordpress.org/support/view/plugin-reviews/contact-form-7-campaign-monitor-extension) Or Leave a comment here: [Campaign Monitor Extension comments page](http://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension)
+If this plugin is useful to you, please leave a review here: [Campaign Monitor Extension Review Page](https://wordpress.org/support/view/plugin-reviews/contact-form-7-campaign-monitor-extension) Or Leave a comment here: [Campaign Monitor](http://renzojohnson.com/contributions/contact-form-7-campaign-monitor-extension) Extension comments page.